-A central leitmotif of Elinor Ostrom’s Nobel Prize-winning research program on commons and collective action is its theoretical and methodological pluralism.
-Lin and Vincent Ostrom conceptualized the ‘Workshop in Political Theory & Policy Analysis’ to pursue the craft of scholarship on institutional analysis and development without taking a doctrinal approach to academic research.
+A central leitmotif of Elinor Ostrom’s Nobel Prize-winning research program on the commons and collective action is its theoretical and methodological pluralism.
+Lin and Vincent Ostrom conceptualized the ‘Workshop in Political Theory & Policy Analysis’ to pursue the craft of scholarship on institutional analysis and development without adopting a doctrinal approach to academic research.
 However, this respect for pluralism has had an interesting unintended consequence, wherein scholars and activists from diverse ideological backgrounds have reinterpreted Ostrom’s work from within the confines of their ideological programs.
-This research seminar engages constructively with these diverse reinterpretations to highlight the foundational insights from Ostrom’s theories of commons and collective action.
-The second part of this seminar applies these insights to two contemporary challenges: global urbanism and the hugely anticipated transition to renewable energy infrastructure.
-It concludes with reflections on expanding the scope of Ostrom’s theories of commons and collective action to promote socially-just and environmentally-resilient commons in the Anthropocene.
+This research seminar engages with and situates these diverse reinterpretations vis-a-vis the key foundational insights from Ostrom’s theories of the commons and collective action.
+The second part of this seminar applies these insights to the contemporary challenge of global urbanism.
+It concludes with reflections on expanding the scope of Ostrom’s theories of collective action to promote socially-just and climate-resilient commons in the Anthropocene.

 About the Speaker: